lw8192/Red-Team-Rising/CheatSheets/Cracking.md

 HYBRID MASK + DICTIONARY

-   hashcat -a 7 -m #type hash.txt ?a?a?a?a dict.txt
+   hashcat -a 7 -m #type hash.txt ?a?a?a?a wordlist.txt

 ### Increment